 Painted Pinecone Flower Arrangement Tutorial

 I have a thing for pinecones.
 I don’t know what it is, I just find them to be incredibly charming.
-I’m also not a very colorful person and prefer neutral colors.
+I’m also not a very colorful person, and prefer neutral, boring colors.
 If you saw my home you’d know what I mean– lots of beige, and then you walk in the next room to find even more beige.
+Sometimes I might surprise you with a bit of grey.

-I’ve been wanting to make these pinecone flowers for a while now, but couldn’t figure out how I was going to make the stems.
-I knew I was going to use skewers, but then how do I attach them to the pinecones?
+I’ve been wanting to make these pinecone flowers for a while now, but couldn’t figure out how I was going to successfully attach the wood skewers for the stems.
 Then it hit me.
 A drill!
-If I could just drill a shallow hole in the bottom of each pine cone, then I’m certain that a little hot glue would hold the skewer stems in place.
-It worked like a charm.
+Duh.
+If I could make a shallow hole in the bottom of each pine cone, then I’m certain that a little hot glue would hold the skewers in place.
+I’m happy to say, it worked like a charm, and I’m going to show you how to do it!

 I made these pinecone flowers for Christmas, but you could decorate them for just about any occasion.